-#1: Attitudes Toward the ACA Are Divided; More Favorable Than Unfavorable Since 2017
+#1: Attitudes Toward the ACA Continue to Be More Favorable than Unfavorable, Divided Among Partisans

-#4: Those Who Say ACA Has Helped Them Cite Increasing Access
+#4: Those Who Say the ACA Has Helped Them Cite Increasing Access

-Twelve years after the ACA’s passing, about a quarter of the public say the ACA has helped them and their family in some way, while one in five say the law has hurt them.
+KFF polling from March 2022 shows about a quarter of the public says the ACA has helped them and their family in some way, while one in five say the law has hurt them.
 About half of those who say the ACA helped them say allowing someone in their family to get or keep their health coverage has been the main way the health care law has helped them (48%, or 12% of total adults).
 Three in ten say the law has made it easier for them to get the health care they need (7% of total) and one in five say it has lowered the cost of their health care or health insurance (5% of total).

-#5 Those Who Say ACA Has Hurt Them Cite Costs
+#5: Those Who Say the ACA Has Hurt Them Cite Costs

 Among the one in five U.S. adults who say the ACA has hurt them and their families, most say the law has increased costs of health care or health insurance (59%, 12% of total).
 Smaller shares say it has made it more difficult to access care (22%, 5% of total), or caused someone in their family to lose coverage (11%, 2% of total).
 The high costs of health care in this country continue to be a major burden for many families.